BaadMaro/baadmaro.github.io/_posts/2022-08-01-Bypass captcha using OCR on Dolibarr login page.md

 I did a simple test for the right login detection.
 If we find no error message, it's a successful login.
 It's just for the POC.
 Better have a test case with the 302 redirection status code.

+Note :
-Note : My post request refuses to stop following redirects with the option "allow_redirects=False".
-I'll do some research later to clean up the test cases in my tool.
+- My post request refuses to stop following redirects with the option "allow_redirects=False".
+- The probleme is with the used url, i need to use `/index.php?mainmenu=home` instead of `/admin/index.php?mainmenu=home` to have the 302 redirection.

-# Final code POC
+# POC

 Now i'll combine the ocr reading with the login post request to bruteforce login.
 - I'll use beautifulsoup library to extract token and error messages.